asmbs/thunderpress/README.md

 -   `WP_USER_TABLE` — Use another WordPress installation (on the same database) to manage user data
 -   `WP_USER_META_TABLE` — Use another WordPress installation (on the same database) to manage user metadata
 -   `WP_MEMORY_LIMIT`

+#### Google analytics plugin:

+Thunderpress includes a plugin (it's _not_ must-use, you have to activate it) for automatically printing a Google Universal Analytics tracking script when the following two criteria are **true**:

+1. There is a `GA_PROPERTY_ID` key in the environment configuration (.env) file.
+2. The user is not a logged-in administrator or editor.

+To start using this plugin, that's all you have to do — activate it, then make sure you set the `GA_PROPERTY_ID` key in your environment config.

 [phpdotenv]: https://github.com/vlucas/phpdotenv